krisztian-hofstadter-tedor/hydeout/assignments.md

 1) Your portfolio needs to be submitted as a webpage on GitHub, where according to the NDA form, your embedded video material **must** be protected with a password.

-2) On Canvas you need to submitted a pdf file with your GitHub url and the password protecting your videos.
+2) On Canvas you need to submit a pdf file with your GitHub url and the password protecting your videos.

 A template for this GitHub website will be provided and explained further in class.